 Why patients develop anti-phospholipid autoantibodies (aPL) is not completely understood.
 The production of these autoantibodies likely is triggered by an environmental factor, such as an infection occurring in an individual with a genetic background that makes him or her more susceptible to the disease.

-The aPL can be present in the bloodstream for a long time, but thrombotic events result only occasionally. aPL increases the risk for blood clotting, but thrombosis usually occurs when other conditions that favor clotting are present, such as prolonged inactivity (e.g., being restricted to bed), surgery or pregnancy.
-Additional risk factors for thrombosis are hypertension, obesity, smoking, atherosclerosis (hardening of the arteries), the use of estrogens (birth control pills) and an associated systemic autoimmune disease (mainly SLE or SLE-like diseases).
+The aPL can be present in the bloodstream for a long time, but thrombotic events result only occasionally. aPL increases the risk for blood clotting, but thrombosis usually occurs when other conditions that favor clotting are present, such as prolonged inactivity (e.g., being restricted to bed), surgery, or pregnancy.
+Additional risk factors for thrombosis are hypertension, obesity, smoking, atherosclerosis (hardening of the arteries), the use of estrogens (birth control pills), and can be associated with a systemic autoimmune disease (such as SLE or SLE-like diseases).

 Acute thrombotic events are treated with anticoagulants (blood thinners), initially with intravenous heparin and then followed by oral warfarin (Coumadin).
 In serious situations, some patients also are given compounds that dissolve clots quickly.

 In patients with aPL, oral anticoagulation is required to avoid recurrences of venous blood clots, possibly over a period of years.
 For arterial events, recurrences also are prevented with drugs that inhibit platelets, such as aspirin and clopidogrel (Plavix).